selaere/boil/doc/sorting.md

 ```
 it ranks the elements of the array: the smallest element is marked with a 0, the second smallest with a 1...

-`~` is also useful if you want to find the index of the highest or lowest element:
+`~` is also useful if you want to find the index of the greatest or lowest element:

 ```
     41 42 13 56 23 73 ,~ 0